 I recently have had random shutdowns while driving my truck.
 Driving along at fifty five mph and all the sudden a loss of power.
 Pull over to the side.
 I turned key off then on again and it started.

 A few blocks down the road it did it again very quickly though.
 It lost power (like not getting fuel) slowed down and then it came back and I continued on to the gas station.
 I thought fuel problem (3/4 of tank of gas) so I got some STP gas treatment at the station.

 No problems for a couple of days and then all of the sudden it did it again.
 This time it would not come back on.
 I was thinking fuel pump.
 But I noticed something strange.
-When I would turn the key to the ON position all the gauges (gas gauge/oil gauge/battery gauge) would move a little but go back to the flat position.
+When I would turn the key to the "on" position all the gauges (gas gauge/oil gauge/battery gauge) would move a little but go back to the flat position.
 This made me think it was some sort of electrical or relay problem.
 I opened the hood and found the relay box and just gently tapped on the top of the relays etc.

-I got back in the car and when I turned the key to the ON position all my gauges were working (coincidence? ).
+I got back in the car and when I turned the key to the "on" position all my gauges were working (coincidence? ).
 The truck started and worked fine.

 Is there something other than a relay that can cause this kind of symptom.
-If the Relay is bad would it cause the fuel gauge to not respond?
+If the relay is bad would it cause the fuel gauge to not respond?

-When problem happened last time: 1) Lost power (like out of gas)
+1) Lost power (like out of gas).

 2) would not start but starter would crank.

 3) Gauges, fuel gauge would not register fuel but power was going to the gauges.
 When I turned the ignition to on the fuel gauge would rise eighth of an inch but then drop back down.
 After messing with relays etc (about five minutes).
 I turned Ignition to on and the gauge worked and then the truck would start.

 That was yesterday and it has not happened since.